© 2025 MICHIGAN PUBLIC

 Bonds & sinking funds

-The other two school funding initiatives Michiganders might see on their ballots are bonds and sinking funds.
+The other two school funding initiatives Michiganders might see on their ballots this May are bonds and sinking funds.
 These funding methods have more use restrictions than operating millages.

 For the most part, they can only be used for capital projects.
 So they can’t be used to give schools funds to hire more teachers, for example.

-Examples of capital projects include buying new buildings or renovating and maintaining old ones.
-Schools could also use these methods to buy new gym equipment, technology or buses.
+Examples of capital projects include constructing new buildings or renovating and maintaining old ones.
+Schools could also use these methods to buy new gym equipment, technology or transportation.

 The difference between a bond and a sinking fund is primarily the speed at which schools get the money and where it comes from.